FJ-cyberzilla/HandyOsint/docs/README.md

 #### Security First
 *   **TLS (HTTPS)**: Enforced for all API endpoints to ensure secure communication.
-*   **Authentication**: Utilizes OAuth 2.0 with OpenID Connect as the standard for user authentication, providing a robust and secure access mechanism.
+*   **Authentication**: Currently uses a placeholder for demonstration purposes.
+Full implementation of OAuth 2.0 with OpenID Connect is planned for future releases.
 *   **Principle of Least Privilege**: API design ensures users can only access their own scan results, preventing unauthorized data access.
-*   **UUIDs for Identifiers**: Scan result IDs use UUIDs instead of auto-incrementing integers to mitigate data scraping risks.
+*   **Unique Identifiers for Scan Results**: Each scan result is assigned a unique hash-based `scan_id` for external reference, enhancing data integrity and mitigating data scraping risks.
+The internal primary key remains an auto-incrementing integer.

 #### API Design
 *   **Structured Endpoints**: Endpoints are logically organized (e.g., \`GET /api/v1/scan/{username}\`) for clarity and ease of use.
-*   **Rate Limiting**: Implemented per user or API key (via \`X-RateLimit-Limit\` headers) to protect the backend and external services from abuse and ensure fair usage.
+*   **Rate Limiting**: Internal rate limiting is applied per platform.
+Per-user or API key rate limiting for API endpoints is a planned enhancement.
 *   **Integration Path**: The core \`HandyOsintCommandCenter\` logic (now encapsulated within \`ProductionScanner\`) serves as the business layer behind API endpoints, managed by a modern framework like FastAPI.

 #### Professional API Documentation